 Meeting naturally gaited Tennessee Walking Horse Trainers

-A couple months passed, and I attended the Minnesota Horse Expo.
-That’s when I met the late Brenda Imus and watched her naturally gaited horse presentation.
-I followed her back to her booth for a chat and bought her Gaits of Gold DVD set.
-Then I went to the coliseum to see the Tennessee Walking Horse demonstration.
+A couple months pass, and I attend a Midwest Horse Expo.
+That’s when I meet the Brenda Imus and watch her naturally gaited horse presentation.
 None of the gaited horses moved in the manner I saw pictured in the Voice magazine.
 One of the riders was even dressed in dressage attire and rode her horse at a flat walk, not trot.
-Inspired, I followed the demo team back to the barn.
+Inspired, I follow Brenda back to her booth for a chat and buy her DVD set.

 Soring?
 What is THAT?